-I usually start in an edge when I’m not using any other decoration so the finished job is not at plain sight.
+I usually start on the side edges when I’m not using any other decoration so the finished job is not at plain sight.

-Juts keep in ming that measures can vary depending on the box, so this steps are for this example.
+Just keep in mind that measures can vary depending on the box, so these steps are for this example.

 Hope you like it!
 If you make one I’d love to see it!

-P.S.: If any of the textures belongs to someone else, please, feel free to let me know.
+P.S.: If any of the textures belong to someone else, please, feel free to let me know.
 I’d be happy to give the proper credit.